KD131/soft-sem1-databases-sp4/README.md

 ```

 Please don't `PUT` with a missing or empty games list.
 It works fine with `POST` because I implemented it differently.

+## Configurations
+I've picked the [**replication**](#replication) and [**security**](#security) configurations.

+At first, I wanted to use the clustering (sharding/partitioning) configuration because that's what we demoed in class, but on reading the documentation, it might only work on Linux.
+[This](https://redis.io/docs/management/scaling/#redis-cluster-and-docker) states that it depends on the Docker `--net=host` networking option, but the [Docker documentation](https://docs.docker.com/network/host/) states that host networking only works on Linux.

+Replication and security it is!

+### Replication
+I've set up two Redis servers, one master and one replica.
+The replica specifies `replicaof redis 6479` in its config file.
+This could also be done as an option to the CLI command.
+That's really all there is to it. `redis` in this sense is the master Redis instance as defined in `docker-compose.yml`.

+If the master fails, the replica takes over.
+When the master comes back, it attempts to do a partial resynchronisation.

+### Security
+I set up an ACL with a password-protected default and admin user.
+The default user has all dangerous commands disabled so they can't wipe the whole database with `FLUSHDB` or `FLUSHALL`.
+However, I specifically enabled `INFO` because the `ioredis` Node client uses it when establishing a connection.

+I enabled the ACL on both master and replica server, though I don't know if that's strictly needed.

+The replica server needs the admin password to connect to the master because the default user does not have permission to run those commands.

+I've included the `conf/user.acl` file to show the user configuration, but I've stored the passwords as hashes for security reasons, even though it does not matter in this small project.

 ## Status
 - [x] Replication